 To explore the utility of the L. sativae eDNA method to host plants beyond M. atropurpureum, we applied the test to a range of host plants, selected from field collections between 2018-2019 in Torres Strait where L. sativae is known to be present.
 In July 2018, leaf mines that looked similar in appearance to L. sativae mining were collected from chilli (Capsicum sp.), passionfruit (Passiflora edulis) and basil (Ocimum basilicum) from FGG.
 A single leaf mine found on snakeweed (Stachytarphetajamaicensis) was collected from Horn Island.
-In May 2019, five mines each from snakebean (Vigna unguiculata ssp.sesquipedalis), tomato (Solanum lycopersicum), a wild passionfruit (Passiflora foetida), and an unknown weedy passion flower (Passiflora sp.) were collected from FGG and stored in 2 mL Axygen® tubes with 100% ethanol.
-Additionally, ten leaf mines from S. jamaicensis (from a single patch of leaf mines in discovered on Thursday Island), were collected and stored in 100% ethanol.
+In May 2019, five mines each from snakebean (Vigna unguiculata ssp.sesquipedalis), tomato (Solanum lycopersicum), wild passionfruit (Passiflora foetida), and yellow alder weed (Turnera ulmifolia) were collected from FGG and stored in 2 mL Axygen (R) tubes with 100% ethanol.
+Additionally, ten leaf mines from S. jamaicensis (from a single patch of leaf mines discovered on Thursday Island), were collected and stored in 100% ethanol.
 These samples were transported back to the laboratory and stored at -20 °C prior to molecular testing.

-To further test the application of the eDNA methodology during delimiting survey activities, leaf mines were collected in July 2018 from seven leaf mines found in M. atropurpureum on Zuna Island, Qld, a sparsely habited island where L. sativae had not been recorded.
-The leafmining damage discovered appeared to be old, and none of the 7 mines contained any active larvae that could be reared or preserved for identification.
-In June 2019, an empty leaf mine was also collected in Cairns, Qld, from an eggplant (Solanum melongena), a known host of L. sativae, but also a host of other leafminer species present in Australia.
+To further test the application of the eDNA methodology during delimiting survey activities, leaf mines were collected in July 2018 from seven leaf mines found in M. atropurpureum on Zuna Island, Queensland, a sparsely habited island where L. sativae had not been recorded previously and leaf mining activity was known to be very low.
+The leafmining damage discovered in M. atropurpureumappeared to be old, and none of the seven mines contained any active larvae that could be reared or preserved for identification.
+In June 2019, an empty leaf mine was also collected in Cairns, Queensland, from an eggplant (Solanum melongena), a known host of L. sativae, but also a host of other leafminer species present in Australia.